simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

-## 1. X.509 Device certificate and keys to connect to AWS IoT
+## 1. X.509 Device certificate,keys,IoT Policy,Thing and Code signing keys

 In order to connect succesfully to AWS IoT, a X.509 certificate, Private key and an IoT Policy attached to the Certificate is required.
 We will create this first.